Skip to content

 Filter

-Subscriber filters are similar to ASP.NET MVC filters and are mainly used to process additional work before and after the subscriber method is executed.
-Such as transaction management or logging, etc.
+Subscriber filters are similar to ASP.NET MVC filters and are mainly used to perform additional work before and after the subscriber method executes, such as transaction management or logging.

 Create Filter

-Create a new filter class and inherit the SubscribeFilter abstract class.
+Create a new filter class that inherits from the SubscribeFilter abstract class.

 {